 The snow-capped mountains of the Himalayan range are the tallest and the youngest mountains in the world.
 They are also known as the ‘Abode of God’ and people worship the mountain range as a form of divinity.
 Not only are the mountains a perennial source of water, but they also support plant, animal, and human life.
 Adventure seekers and the nature lovers find great enjoyment in the mountains.
+Nine of the top ten tallest mountains belong to the Himalayan Range.

 First ascended in 1953, Mt.
 Everest is the world’s tallest mountain peak.
 It is situated on the border of Nepal and Tibet (China) in the Mahalangur section of the Himalayan Mountains.